pandammonium/plugin-readme-parser/readme.txt

 = 2.0.0 =

 This reworking of WP README Parser has a new name and works with more recent versions of PHP.
+It also removes broken features (e.g. the display of screenshots).

 = 1.3.7 =